NU-CBITS/guides/development/new_projects/README.md

 ## Rails

-The following must be run as part of the default rake task:
+The following must be run as part of the `rake` task:

 * RuboCop
 * Brakeman